 The District's Sustainable DC Act 2012 amended the Energy Efficiency Financing Act.
-The Sustainable DC Act authorizes the issuance of bonds from private financing institutions, to allow the DC PACE program xxiii The PACE program is described in greater detail in Chapter 2 of this report.

-more operational flexibility.
+The Sustainable DC Act authorizes the issuance of bonds from private financing institutions, to allow the DC PACE program more operational flexibility.
 This law also amended the CAEA so the energy benchmarking program now requires disclosure of ENERGY STAR Portfolio Manager scores for all private buildings over 50,000 sq ft.92